- If you are unable to remove the printer in Windows 10 it's frustrating because you will not be able to refresh it and solve other issues.

 1. Remove the printer

-- Press Windows Key + S and enter printers.
-Choose Devices and Printers from the menu.
+- Press Windows Key + S and enter control panel.
+Choose Control Panel from the results.

 - When Devices and Printers window opens, select any printer and click the Print server properties.

-- After removing the printer, click Apply and OK to save changes.
+- After removing the printer, click Apply and OK to save the changes.

 - Press Windows Key + R and enter services.msc.
 Press Enter or click OK.

-- Locate Printer Spooler service, right click it and choose Stop from the menu.
+- Locate the Printer Spooler service, right-click it and choose to Stop from the menu.

-- Go to C:WindowsSystem32spoolPrinters folder.
-You’ll need administrator privileges to access this folder.
+- Go to the following folder (you’ll need administrator privileges to access it: